Skip to main content

 Breakout 10B: Elevating Scientific Intelligence Through Human–AI Collaboration: A Multimodal Congress Analytics Case Study

-You’ll learn how combining automated text analysis, large language models, and expert oversight from Medical Affairs, Commercial, and data science teams enables faster, more confident decision making.
+You’ll learn how combining automated text analysis, large language models, and expert oversight from Medical Affairs, Commercial, and Data Science teams enables faster decision making with greater than 90% confidence in thematic and sentiment analysis than human alone.
 Rather than replacing expertise, AI enhances it by accelerating pattern detection and insight generation at scale.
+We’ll also share what is next in integrating claims analysis and the future of impact measurements.

-Speaker: Jo Ann Saitta, Inizio Ignite; Lori Klein, Inizio Ignite, Putnam Associates
+Speaker: Jo Ann Saitta, Inizio Ignite; Lori Klein, Inizio Ignite Putnam

 11:55 AM - 12:55 PM